LuisinaMedina/money-manager-app/README.md

 - Add, edit and delete new incomes or expenses.
 - Filter by type, date, category.
 - Order the operations by date of completion, amount, description.
--Get a report, with a summary of all your expenses and incomes.
+- Get a report, with a summary of all your expenses and incomes.